 The two companies

-KingCaller AI ($50K/month) is an AI-powered sales automation platform built for weather-dependent businesses — roofers, HVAC companies, restoration shops.
+KingCaller AI is an AI-powered sales automation platform built for weather-dependent businesses — roofers, HVAC companies, restoration shops.
 It answers calls, qualifies leads, and books inspections during storm spikes when human teams can't keep up.

-SimpliScale ($20K/month) is the custom side.
+SimpliScale is the custom side.
 We build bespoke AI automation for service companies doing $1M+ a year.
 No generic SaaS templates.
 Every system is engineered around the operator's actual workflow — their CRM, their call flow, their sales process.
 Combined, our work has generated $108M+ in AI-driven sales for clients.

 Why I only speak from operating experience